CodeFX-org/java-9-wtf/null-parent-classloader/README.md

 Tests run: 2, Failures: 0, Errors: 0, Skipped: 0
 ```

-In Java 9, this is no longer works and instead the new [ClassLoader#getPlatformClassLoader](https://docs.oracle.com/javase/9/docs/api/java/lang/ClassLoader.html#getPlatformClassLoader--), method
+Under Java 9, this is no longer works and instead the new [ClassLoader#getPlatformClassLoader](https://docs.oracle.com/javase/9/docs/api/java/lang/ClassLoader.html#getPlatformClassLoader--),
-must be used to obtain a parent that has visibility to all of the platform classes.
+method must be used to obtain a parent that has visibility to all of the platform classes.
 Using null as the parent under Java 9 causes:

 ```
 Running BootstrapLoaderTest